ankushjain358/coderjony-statiq-blog/input/blogs/building-a-serverless-aspnet-core-web-api-with-aws-lambda-using-function-urls.md

 ![image](/img/blogs/building-a-serverless-aspnet-core-web-api-with-aws-lambda-using-function-urls/4.png)

 This will let **AWS Toolkit for Visual Studio** know that your project is an AWS project.
-Now, when you right-click on your project, you will start getting **Publish to AWS ...** options as shown in the below image.
+Now, when you right-click on your project, you will start getting **Publish to AWS...** options as shown in the below image.

 ![image](/img/blogs/building-a-serverless-aspnet-core-web-api-with-aws-lambda-using-function-urls/5.png)

 ## Step 4: Deploy Web API on AWS Lambda
 Follow the instructions below to deploy Web API on AWS Lambda.
-1. Right-click on the project, and select **Publish to AWS Lambda...**.
+1. Right-click on the project, and select **Publish to AWS Lambda**.
 2. In **Upload Lambda Function** dialog, ensure the following values are correct.
    - Lambda Runtime should be .NET 6
    - Configuration should be Release
-   - Handler must be the Assembly name of your application
+   - Handler must be the **Assembly name** of your application

    ![image](/img/blogs/building-a-serverless-aspnet-core-web-api-with-aws-lambda-using-function-urls/6.png)
-3. In the Advanced Function Details, you can configure the following things.
+3. In the **Advanced Function Details** dialog, you can configure the following things.
    - IAM Role for the Lambda Function, when in doubt, select **AWSLambdaBasicExecutionRole** from the dropdown.
    - Memory & Timeout values
-   - Environment Variables
+   - Environment variables
    - DLQ & VPC details (if needed)

    ![image](/img/blogs/building-a-serverless-aspnet-core-web-api-with-aws-lambda-using-function-urls/7.png)